Post Award Fiscal Management

 NCSU’s standard Subaward Agreement should be sufficient in most situations.
 If you believe that the standard Subaward Agreement will not meet your requirements, you should contact SPARCS who will work with you to develop a customized Subaward Agreement to meet your needs.

-- Please keep in mind that NCSU has two standard Subaward Agreement Terms – one for Cost Reimbursement Subawards and the other for Fixed Price Subawards.
-(Both of these links are also available on the Create and Manage Subawards page, displayed and linked below.)
+- Please keep in mind that NCSU has two standard Subaward Agreement Terms – one for Cost Reimbursement Subawards (PDF) and the other for Fixed Price Subawards (PDF).
+(Both of these links are also available on the Create and Manage Subawards page.)

 - SPARCS Executes Subcontract